Pylons/pylons/pylons/docs/views.rst

     <p>Lorem ipsum dolor ...</p>

-Here we define the functions called by `base.mako`.
+This file  define the functions called by `base.mako`.

 * The `inherit` tag specifies a parent file to pass program flow to
 * Mako defines functions with `<%def name="function_name()">...</%def>`, the contents of the tag are returned
 * Anything left after the Mako tags are parsed out is automatically put into the `body()` function

-If all your application pages refer back to single file (in this case `base.mako`), you can keep a consistent feel to your application.
+A consistent feel to an application can be more readily achieved if all application pages refer back to single file (in this case `base.mako`)..

 Rendering a Mako template from a controller
 -------------------------------------------

-In your controller action, use the following as a `return()` value,
+In the controller action, use the following as a `return()` value,

 .. code-block:: python

     return render_response('/my_action.mako')

-Now run the action, usually by visiting something like [http://localhost:5000/my_controller/my_action] in your browser (if Pylons is running)
+Now run the action, usually by visiting something like ``http://localhost:5000/my_controller/my_action`` in a browser (if Pylons is running)

-If you do 'View Source' in your browser the output should be the following,
+Selecting 'View Source' in the browser should reveal the following output:

 .. code-block:: html